-- Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - o Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, DSTC will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of DSTC's approach to online safety. - Students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to students age and ability. - o Students will be directed to use age/ability appropriate online resources and tools by staff. - All students are taught about Online Safety and complete the Online Safety Alliance (OSA) certificate.
+- DSTC will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, DSTC will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our students; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to students age, ability and potential risk of harm.